(Last Updated: April 3, 2021)

 (7) The specific pieces of personal information it has collected about that consumer.

-To make such a request, please contact us at [email protected].
+To make such a request, please call us at the following toll-free number (888) 454-7484 or contact us at [email protected].

 Third Party Marketing.
 California Civil Code Section 1798.83 permits you to request information regarding the disclosure of your personal information to third parties for the third parties’ direct marketing purposes.
 To make such a request, please contact us at [email protected].